 Coffee is a beloved beverage throughout the world.
 Whether you like your coffee hot or cold, there are many different types to try.

-If you’re not a fan of hot coffee and prefer iced coffee, it may be difficult to determine which iced drink to order.
-In fact, many people have heard of iced lattes but may have no idea what an iced espresso is.
+If you’re not a fan of hot coffee and prefer iced coffee, it may be difficult to determine which iced drink to order, especially if you don’t know the differences.

 Iced espresso vs. iced latte, what are the differences?

-While ordering the best iced coffee is a matter of preference, sometimes you just want to know what’s inside your beverage, so what are the main differences?
+While ordering your favorite iced coffee is a matter of preference, sometimes you just want to know what’s inside your beverage, so how do they differ?

 Have a look at the table below for all the key differences: